rpm-software-management/mock/docs/Why-Mock.md

 2. Why you should not try to reimplement Mock and rather join the project

-## Mock builds packages inside an isolated environment
+## Mock builds packages in a dedicated environment

+Builds are done in a dedicated buildroot that contains only a minimal set of packages.
+As a consequence, build failures are deterministic and reproducible because they cannot be affected by something that user installed/configured on their host system.

-Building RPM packages is inherently dangerous because specfiles are written in a Turing-complete language.
+Additionally, building RPM packages is inherently dangerous because specfiles are written in a Turing-complete language.
 Building an untrusted package can easily lead to a compromised system.
 This is also true for self-written packages.
 One small bug like `rpm -rf %{?nonexisting}/` can wipe your entire system if you are unwise enough to run `rpmbuild` as `root`.
 Or at least your user home directory.

 Mock builds packages inside of `systemd-nspawn` containers to prevent such disasters from happening.

+For truely isolated, offline builds, Mock also supports [hermetic builds][hermetic-builds].

 ## Mock can build packages for different distributions